 Sapiens: A Brief History of Humankind, by Yuval Noah Horari.
 This is the real kicker.
 If you want to skip the rest of reality, start with this.
 Every chapter, you are left thinking, “My God, no way.
 But yeah, sounds about right.”
 I personally think he goes too far in predicting a hyper-tech bionic man future with aspirations of “a-mortality,” but maybe I’m just hoping.

 Sapiens asserts that a unique quality of humans is our complex language, our ability to communicate complex imagined realities, and our ability to act in unity on shared imagined realities.
 As he described what appears to be the probable objective reality, I felt the strong urge to immediately stop reading, and curl up into a ball until I can forget what he said and return to the blissful ignorance of human fantasy-land.

 My favorite novel is The Great Gatsby.
-When I read it for the send time in 2015 it may be the last time I read a novel.
-Time to return to non-fiction.
+I read it for the second time in 2015 and that may be the last time I read a novel.
+But now it’s time to return to fiction.